-Each year a volunteer team of industry thought leaders come together to co-create the year's focus, agenda, and community outreach plan.
+Each year an advising team of industry thought leaders come together to co-create the year's focus, agenda, and community outreach plan.

-We use a highly participatory model to produce a conference that serves the needs of the community and pushes us to evolve.
-In 2015, 45 volunteer leaders are helping to shape conference content, raise money for scholarships and recruit a remarkable roster participants to experience Web of Change, many for the first time.
+We use a highly participative model to produce a conference that serves the needs of the community and pushes us to evolve.
+In 2014, 26 volunteer advisors helped shape conference content, raised money for our largest scholarship program ever, and recruited a remarkable roster participants to experience Web of Change, many for the first time.

 We operate in an enterprising model, supported primarily through participant revenue, private sponsors and discounted and volunteer labour.
-With low overhead, most of the revenue raised is turned back to support attendee scholarships or planning for future years.
+With a low overhead, most of the revenue raised are turned back to support attendee scholarships, or planning for future years.